-- 11.1 The finish line will be between a staff bearing an Orange Flag on the Signal Boat and a pin buoy marking the other end of the line.
-The site for the finish will be south of the Buckman Bridge on the East side of the channel approximately N30° 11.1' W81° 39.7'.
+- 11.1 The finish line will be between a staff bearing an Orange Flag on the Signal Boat and an inflated cylinder to its west marking the other end of the line.
+The site for the finish will be south of the Buckman Bridge on the East side of the channel approximately N30° 11.1' W081° 39.7'.
 When finishing, ensure that the boat's Mug Number is clearly visible to those on the Finish Boat. - 11.2 The finish line is closed except for boats actually finishing.
-If you do not hear a horn sounded as you finish, come by the Signal Boat on the non-line side and ensure that they were able to see your number. - 11.3 Mid-course Gate. - (a) A mandatory mid-course gate will be set in accordance with SI 7.2.
+If you do not hear a horn sounded as you finish, come by the Signal Boat on the non-line side and ensure that they were able to see your number.

+11.3 Mid-course Gate.

+- (a) A mandatory mid-course gate will be set in accordance with SI 7.2.
 The Race Committee will record the time of all entries passing this line.
 Times for entrants passing this line will be used to compute class prizes when no entrant of that class finishes within the time limit, even if the entrant is later forced to retire in accordance with SI 12.
-These times will not be used in the scoring of overall finish positions unless this line is used as a shorten course finish line in accordance with RRS 32.2(c). - (b) The mid-course gate will be between an orange flag displayed on the Mid Course Signal Boat and an inflated orange cylinder.
+These times will not be used in the scoring of overall finish positions unless this line is used as a shorten course finish line in accordance with RRS 32.2(c). - (b) The mid-course gate will be between an orange flag displayed on the Mid Course Signal Boat and an inflated cylinder to her west. - (c) All boats passing the mid-course gate must display their Mug Number to the Mid-Course Signal Boat.